Developer Guide

 Examples:

-kedge dev create --chart-path deploy/charts/kedge-hub
+kedge dev init --worker-count 1 --chart-path deploy/charts/kedge-hub

-kedge dev create --chart-path oci://ghcr.io/faroshq/charts/kedge-hub --chart-version 0.1.0
+kedge dev init --chart-path oci://ghcr.io/faroshq/charts/kedge-hub --chart-version 0.1.0

 kedge dev delete

-Deletes the development environment.
+Deletes the local kedge environment.

 kedge dev delete [flags]